NervousBird/NervousBird/README.md

 ## Leo Walton 👋

  I'm a NZ developer with ties to The Netherlands.
 Before getting into coding I was working a simple job at DHL, while learning Dutch, getting married, and doing general life things.
 Before even that, I was a freelance artist, doing illustration for private clients, and briefly working on a student magazine.
+I love making things, anything creative, and am extremely interested in ethical technologies, and making technology that actually helps society.
+(So not generative AI, pick up a pencil)

 ### Technologies